 Onsite optimization makes a big difference to your SEO because search engines crawl your site and glean keyword information directly from it.
-If keyword research is step 1 in a local SEO campaign, onsite optimization is step 2.
+Keyword research is step 1 in a local SEO campaign, and onsite optimization is step 2.

 Your website is one of the few places on the web where you have absolute control over your content online, so we want to take advantage on your home turf!